 Step V: If selected, prepare to travel to Atlanta, GA to embark on the Wilberforce University Emerging Entrepreneur’s Road Trip!

 Please note: A business plan is not required to enter.
 You will have an opportunity to develop a business plan during the competition.
 The business submissions must be your own original work and ideas.
-You must also be currently enrolled at Wilberforce University (Fall 2017 and Spring 2018 semester) to participate.
+You must also be currently enrolled at Wilberforce University to participate.
 Must be an enrolled student who is a Freshman, Sophomore, or Junior.

 November 8, 2017